MikeKamau/BabyApp/README.md

 #BabyApp
 BabyApp, a simple ML powered app utilizing Fastai and Flask to perform inference on passport photos and determine if they belong to an adult or child.
-Currently the model used has an 85% accuracy rate, and is only used for testing and educational purposes.
+Currently the model used is only used for testing and educational purposes, so feel free to play around with it and improve it's accuracy.

 ##Features
 The app also implements the following features: